RPI-WCL/Athena_LibDDDAS/v0.1/distributed/consensus/synod-eventual/README.md

 * The `progress-proof.ath` file contains the proof of eventual progress for the Synod consensus protocol using the failure-aware actor model under soem specific asynchronous conditions

+* The `conditions-proof.ath` file contains the proof of our conditions under predicate fairness for FAM

-* The proof makes use of the SPASS Automatic Theorem Prover for proving the proof obligation at each step
+* The proofs make use of the SPASS Automatic Theorem Prover for proving the proof obligation at each step

 * Refer to the ATHENA [Download Instructions](https://proofcentral.org/athena/1.4/) to properly set up SPASS in your operating system